lamchristine/rg-dashboard-ui/README.md

+# RG Dashboard - Keep track of your stocks by creating custom watchlists

+This project is a minimal implementation of a stock tracker app that is based off of the design of Google Finance.
+Built using React, this app features the ability to create custom watchlists.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).